 Click here to learn more.

-In June 2011, the SPCOM TC sponsored the 12th IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC'11) in San Francisco, chaired by Hamid Sadjadpour.
-The workshop featured 5 plenary talks and 116 papers organized into 10 regular sessions.
-Along the years, the workshop scope has progressively expanded to cover networking and communications in general (not just wireless).
-The next edition of SPAWC will take place in Çesme, Turkey, in June 2012.
+The SPCOM TC sponsored the 13th IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC12), which took place in Çesme, Turkey, in June 2012, co-chaired by Hakan Deliç and Georgios Giannakis.
+The workshop featured 5 plenary talks (slides from some of these can be found at the workshop’s website) and 119 papers organized into 10 regular sessions.
+The workshop scope has progressively expanded over the years to cover not only wireless, but also other aspects of networking and communications in general in which signal processing plays a role.
+The next edition of SPAWC will take place in Darmstadt, Germany, in June 2013.

 For further information, please visit the SPCOM TC webpage.

 |Nominations Open for 2020 SPS Awards||1 September 2020|